MeenakshiSinha23/MeenakshiSinha23/README.md

 - 📊 **Data Analyst & Content Writer Intern**, Earth5R
   Worked on sustainability data projects and content creation aligned with SDGs.

-- 👨‍🔬 **Research Intern**
-  Writing a review paper under guidance of a professor at NSUT in the fields of astronomy and mathematics.

 - 📲 **Product Concept Lead**, Men's Skincare App
   Leading product ideation and user research for a tech-based personalized skincare solution.